Antidote User Guide

 Repeated constructions

 Repeated introductory expressions can often be easily eliminated by moving one of them to the end of the sentence.
+For example, To learn more, please visit our website. may be changed to Please visit our website to learn more.
 Many adverbs ending in -ly can simply be deleted, or a more precise verb can be used instead.
+For example, ran quickly can be replaced with sprinted.

 • Reformulate the text directly in the corrector window in a single click using the tooltip’s Edit command.